shawshankkumar/express-status-validation/README.md

 1. To learn how to make packages 😉
 2. I spent around 40-50 minutes debugging why [SRMKZILLA's](https://srmkzilla.net) backend kept crashing.
 Found out someone passed the mongo error codes(single digit) to express and viola.
+3. After months of making this, bun 1.0.0 was released and I thought, Hey, why not migrate everything in this project to bun (test, runtime, package management and more) and added a bunch of actions.

 ## What does it do?